-It’s often the most significant asset anyone is likely to accrue in a lifetime but what happens to the family home after divorce and separation?
+It’s often the most significant asset anyone is likely to accrue in a lifetime but what happens to the family home during and after divorce and separation?

-Specialist family lawyer and Founder of Jones Mitchell Family Lawyers, Warwick Jones says there are several options available to separating couples in the division of what is likely to be their biggest asset.
+There are several options available to separating couples in the division of what is likely to be their most valuable asset.

-Mr Jones said in situations where one spouse could not live under the same roof as the other while the property settlement was being finalised, then a ‘holding pattern’ could be agreed where resources were made available to one spouse to take rented accommodation in the interim.
+In situations where one spouse cannot not live under the same roof as the other while the property settlement is being finalised, a ‘holding pattern’ can be agreed where resources are made available to one spouse to take rented accommodation in the interim.

-“In cases where an agreement cannot be reached, the spouse wishing to occupy the family home can apply to the Court for an order granting them sole occupation, provided they can demonstrate that it is unworkable for the spouses to remain living under the one roof and that resources are available to fund separate accommodation for the other spouse,” he said.
+Where an agreement cannot be reached, the spouse wishing to occupy the family home can apply to the Court for an order granting them ‘sole occupation’, provided they can demonstrate that it is unworkable for the spouses to remain living under the one roof and that resources are available to fund separate accommodation for the other spouse.

-As to what the final property settlement might look like, Jones also maintains it is possible for one spouse to buy the other out and keep the house or the property could be sold and the proceeds divided.
+As to what the final property settlement might look like, it is possible for one spouse to buy the other out and keep the house or the property can be sold and the proceeds divided.

 1. The value of the family home